James Madison High School (San Antonio)

-James Madison High School is a public high school, named after U.S. President James Madison, located in the North East Independent School District in San Antonio, Texas in the United States.
+James Madison High School is a public high school, named after U.S. President James Madison, located in the North East Independent School District (NEISD) in San Antonio, Texas and classified as a 6A school by the University Interscholastic League.
+During 2023–2024, Madison High School had an enrollment of 2,703 students and a student to teacher ratio of 15.54.
+The school received an overall rating of "C" from the Texas Education Agency for the 2021–2022 school year.

-Academia
+Academics

 Founded in 1976, Madison High School graduated its first class in 1980.
-The school won the Superintendent’s Pride Trophy for six consecutive years.
+The school won the Superintendent's Pride Trophy for six consecutive years.
 Offering space for 3,200+ students, the school currently has the largest student population in its district.

+To graduate per the NEISD, the school requires four credits in English, three credits in mathematics, three credits in science, three credits in social studies, two credits in a Language other than English, one credit in physical education, one credit in fine arts, and half a credit in health education.

+For college credit, the school offers Advanced Placement (AP), dual enrollment, and dual credit classes.
+Dual enrollment classes are offered online and on-site at the University of Texas at Austin, while dual credit classes are offered at the school through Alamo Community College, St. Philip's College, and Palo Alto College.

 Heroes Stadium

-A Field, where the James Madison Mavericks play, they first played here June 4, 2009.
+A field where the James Madison Mavericks play, they first played here on June 4, 2009.

 Agriscience Magnet Program

-James Madison High School is home to an Agriscience Magnet Program.
-The program is one of the largest of its kind in Texas and government funded.
+James Madison High School is home to an Agriscience Magnet Program (AMP), which was known as being government-funded and one of the largest of its kind in Texas in 2008.
+The magnet school offers open enrollment and has six career pathways.

-Sporting Achievements
+Sporting achievements

 In 2009, the Madison Mavericks Men's Bowling Team won the state championship which earned the high school its first ever Texas U.I.L qualified state championship trophy.